-If there was a clear biomarker, you could go into your doctors, have a blood test and you would be given a diagnosis of ME or CFS.
+If there was a clear diagnostic marker or biomarker, you could go to your doctor, have a test and you would be given a diagnosis of Myalgic Encephalomyelitis or CFS as a result.

 With a clear diagnostic

-Fatigue Syndrome causes could be much more easily identified.
+Fatigue Syndrome causes could be more easily identified.

 Move to read more of my approach to Alternative Healing Therapy.